 - Click OK.

-Once you have your Shop template activated, you will be able to add products (manually or with bulk upload) and create your product collections.
+Once you activate your Shop template, you can add products (manually or with bulk upload) and create your product collections.

 Step 2: Create a collection

 Collections are a great way to categorize your products.
 To do this follow these steps: